nginx/unit/CONTRIBUTING.md

 Please open an [issue](https://github.com/nginx/unit/issues/new) on GitHub with the label `question`.
-You can also ask a question on [Slack](https://nginxcommunity.slack.com) or the NGINX Unit mailing list, unit@nginx.org (subscribe [here](https://mailman.nginx.org/mailman3/lists/unit.nginx.org/)).
+You can also ask a question on [GitHub Discussions](https://github.com/nginx/unit/discussions) or the NGINX Unit mailing list, unit@nginx.org (subscribe [here](https://mailman.nginx.org/mailman3/lists/unit.nginx.org/)).